4nt01ne/shoppinglist/README.md

 It is using spring-boot to run the backend.

 ## Compile
-In shoppinglist-package directory: mvn clean install
+From the root directory: mvn clean install

 ## Run
 In shoppinglist-be: java -jar target/shoppinglist-be-1.0-SNAPSHOT.jar